sinumol/Habit-Free-OC-Multiomics-TCGA/README.md

 # Multi-omics Analysis of Habit-Free TCGA Oral Cancer

-This repository contains a reproducible Snakemake-based workflow for the analysis of multi-omics data from habit-free TCGA oral cancer samples.
+This repository contains a Snakemake-based workflow for the analysis of multi-omics data from habit-free TCGA oral cancer samples.

 ##Created on 23-12-2025
 ##Author :Sinumol George